 The Most Stellar Places for Stargazing in Michigan

-The night sky has perhaps never been a bigger tourist attraction, and there are few better spots for its viewing than along long, rural stretches of Pure Michigan sandy beach where the rhythm of Great Lakes waves serves as a stargazing soundtrack.
+The night sky has perhaps never been a bigger tourist attraction, and there are few better spots for its viewing than along stretches of Pure Michigan sandy beaches where the rhythm of Great Lakes waves serves as a stargazing soundtrack.